Pranavsingh431/CS_201_project/Readme.txt

 then in each line we enter the x co ordinate then the y co ordinate and then the name of city

-once you are done inputting all cities type the co ordinates from which u need the nearest city
+once you are done inputting all cities type the co ordinates from which u need the nearest city or when specified certin radius, we can search within that given radius too.

 To simulate a real life scenario, u can input the following:-